 The Block Island Residents Association Board consists of 12 members.
-We currently have two open board member positions.
-If you are interested in becoming a BIRA board member, please send us an email using our contact form and note that you would be interested in joining the board.
+We currently have one open board member position.
+If you are interested in becoming a BIRA board member, please send us an email send us an email at firstname.lastname@example.org

 I retired in 2019 from my position as Associate Vice Provost at New York University in the area of Research Compliance, overseeing the offices which support its faculty doing research.
 I served on the Board of Directors of the Council of Governmental Relations, an organization composed of the nation’s major research institutions and also served on the Board of the National Council of University Research Administrators, so I am accustomed to the important work that Boards do.

 Having grown up on Long Island, ocean communities have always been special to me.
 As a family, we tried beach vacations in the Hamptons, on the Cape, on the Vineyard, and finally in 1993, we discovered Block Island and never again chose anywhere else.
 In 2011, we were lucky enough to find a house to purchase and although we still retain a house in Connecticut, we enjoy the Island year-round.